xuhongzuo/couta/README.md

 ## Takeaways
-COUTA provides easy APIs in a sklearn style, that is, we can first instantiate the model class by giving the parameters
+COUTA provides easy APIs in a sklearn/[pyod](https://github.com/yzhao062/Pyod) style, that is, we can first instantiate the model class by giving the parameters
 ```python
 from src.algorithms.couta_algo import COUTA
 model_configs = {'sequence_length': 50, 'stride': 1}